Meet

 From that point on Roger never looked back.
 He began

-artists such as Michael Jackson, Diana Ross and Steven
+tutored artists such as Michael Jackson, Diana Ross

 Roger